anukrati2000/book-record-management/README.md

 ## /books

-GET: Get all books
+GET: Get all books ✅
-POST: Create/add a new book
+POST: Create/add a new book ✅

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id ✅
-PUT: update a book by id
+PUT: update a book by id ✅

 ## /books/issued

-GET: Get all issued books
+GET: Get all issued books ✅

 ## /books/issued/withFine

-GET: Get all issued books with fine.
+GET: Get all issued books with fine. ✅

 # Subscription Types

 Basic (3 months)
 Standard (6 months)
 Premium (12 months)

+NOTE: dates will be in format mm/dd/yyyy

 If the subscription date is 01/08/22 and Subscription type is Standard